Trisha Paytas: Reincarnation meme

-Paytas's pregnancies and births have been the subject of a recurring internet meme which suggests her children are the reincarnations of prominent public figures who died around the time of their births.
+Paytas's pregnancies and births have been the subject of a recurring internet meme which suggests her children are the reincarnations of prominent public figures who died around the time of her children's births.
 The phenomenon began in September 2022, when the birth of her first daughter occurred days after the death of Queen Elizabeth II, sparking viral jokes about the connection.

 The meme continued and evolved with her subsequent pregnancies.
 Following King Charles III's cancer diagnosis in February 2024, social media users humorously predicted he would be reincarnated as her second child.
 The theory resurfaced again in April 2025 after the death of Pope Francis, with new memes suggesting he would be reincarnated as her then-unborn third child.
-This expansion of the joke beyond the British monarchy prompted Paytas to address it on her podcast, asking, "Is it just any influential person that dies gets to come reincarnated as my baby?".
-The meme culminated in July 2025, when musician Ozzy Osbourne died on the same day that Paytas, in her first podcast episode since giving birth, officially announced her son's name.
+This expansion of the joke beyond the British monarchy prompted Paytas to address it on her podcast, asking, "Is it just any influential person that dies gets to come reincarnated as my baby?"
+The meme culminated in July 2025, when musician Ozzy Osbourne died on the same day that Paytas, in her first podcast episode since giving birth to her third child, officially announced her son's name.

 Paytas has publicly addressed the conspiracy theories, telling Rolling Stone that while she understands it's a joke, she has found the experience upsetting and feels it has sometimes "ruined" the announcement of her children's births.

+Influences

+Paytas has recognized Marilyn Monroe, Jessica Simpson (both of whom she's portrayed in music videos), Anna Nicole Smith, The Girls Next Door–Holly Madison, Bridget Marquardt and Kendra Wilkinson– as her primary influences.
+She has cited the Olsen Twins (from their appearance on Full House) and Playboy models as catalysts in her early desire for fame, and Quentin Tarantino as her reason for moving to Los Angeles to pursue her acting career.

+Paytas is a fan of Britney Spears, Nicola Coughlan, Zendaya and Sabrina Carpenter.